barryclark/jekyll-now/_posts/2015-08-12-pair-programming-with-pomodoros.md

 At the end of the day review all code written for intent, implementation bugs and design review, set goals for the next day.

+### So how often do I _actually_ do this?
+When our new team member joined we done this a lot in the first few weeks.
+The feedback that I got from him was that it was beneficial.
+Particularly as he was learning the programming language we were using along with the purpose of the pre-existing code and structure of the project.
+Since those first few weeks we have not had the opportunity to do pomodoro pair programming.

+### What do you need to get started?
+* Patience.
+* Discuss with your pair the technique and decide on your pair's ideal flow.
+* A timer.  ( We used [Tomighty](http://www.tomighty.org) pomodoro timer )